tytydraco/yessleep/out/I_survived_Y2K_on_Terra_Firma_with_someone_from_another_planet_Part_9.md

 "Oh what the hell?!"
 Mark cried out.

 One of the men had dyed blue hair and the other brownish red.
-The one with the purple gave a sheepish wave.
+The one with the blue hair gave a sheepish wave.
 Peter hedged his bets that that was Troy.

 They stepped into the glass box and Mark went over to open the door.